The challenges – and opportunities – of space engineering in the 2020s and beyond

 The big players are therefore looking to produce and launch literally thousands of LEO satellites – but for that to happen, the cost needs to come down dramatically.

-Q. How is that feasible?
+Q: How is that feasible?

-One way it becomes feasible is by building satellites using components that come from highly vertically integrated environments – where raw materials manufacture, production, and testing all happen, and are considered holistically.
+MW: One way it becomes feasible is by building satellites using components that come from highly vertically integrated environments – where raw materials manufacture, production, and testing all happen, and are considered holistically.
 These environments can deliver extremely high levels of reliability and at low cost, but there needs to be tight control over both efficiency and quality every step of the way.

 It is about understanding what to incorporate in manufacturing, and how, and what not to, as well as the difference between rigorous testing and over-testing.
 It’s an approach that requires skill and expertise across a broad mix of disciplines.
 A solid engineering heritage also helps ensure there are very few surprises.

-Q. What technologies are required to deliver optical communications links in space?
+Q: What technologies are required to deliver optical communications links in space?

-There are a large number of technologies that are required to produce optical links through space, and many entities are racing to produce them.
+MW: There are a large number of technologies that are required to produce optical links through space, and many entities are racing to produce them.
 One key element is high-power optical amplification modules, which are required to overcome transmission losses between satellites that are thousands of kilometers apart.

 G&H is at the forefront of this work and produced the first commercial optical amplifier to be used in geostationary orbit.
 Working with the European Space Agency (ESA) on project EPOS (Extremely Powerful Optical Sources), we continue to drive innovation in the sector.